Whip (politics): Taiwan

+Turkey

+In the Grand National Assembly of Turkey, political parties with at least 20 members are entitled to form a parliamentary group.
+The equivalent role of a party whip is officially termed as Grup başkanvekili (deputy group chairperson).
+Since party leaders (group chairpersons) are often occupied with general party administration or may not be members of parliament, deputy group chairpersons functionally run the daily legislative and administrative operations of the parliamentary groups.

+Deputy group chairpersons are responsible for enforcing strict party discipline, ensuring member attendance during general assembly votes, and coordinating the legislative agenda with other political parties.
+They possess significant structural authority, including the power to determine committee assignments and to introduce parliamentary group motions to the general floor.

 United States

 In the United States there are legislatures at the local (city councils, town councils, county boards, etc.), state, and federal levels.
-The federal legislature (Congress), the legislatures in all states except for Nebraska, and many county and city legislative bodies are divided along party lines and have whips, as well as majority and minority leaders.
+The federal legislature (Congress), the legislatures in all states except for Nebraska (which officially has a nonpartisan unicameral legislature), and many county and city legislative bodies are divided along party lines and have whips, as well as majority and minority leaders.
 The whip is also the assistant majority or assistant minority leader.

 Both houses of Congress, the House of Representatives and Senate, have majority and minority whips.
 They in turn have subordinate "regional" whips.
 While members of Congress often vote along party lines, the influence of the whip is weaker than in the UK system; American politicians have considerably more freedom to diverge from the party line and vote according to their conscience or their constituents' preferences.
 One reason is that a considerable amount of money is raised by individual candidates.
 Furthermore, nobody, including members of Congress, can be expelled from a political party, which is formed simply by open registration.
 Because preselection of candidates for office is generally done through a primary election open to a wide number of voters, candidates who support their constituents' positions rather than those of their party leaders cannot easily be rejected by their party, due to a democratic mandate.

 Because, unlike members of a parliament, members of Congress cannot serve simultaneously in Executive Branch positions, a whip in the United States cannot bargain for votes by promising promotion or threatening demotion in a sitting administration.
 There is, however, a highly structured committee system in both houses of Congress, and a whip may be able to offer promotion or threaten demotion within that system.
 In the House of Representatives, the influence of a single member individually is relatively small and therefore depends a great deal on the representative's seniority (i.e., in most cases, on the length of time they have held office).